|Nutrition Facts (per serving)|

 Gather the ingredients.

-Preheat the oven to 425 degrees F. Grease a 12" pizza pan with solid shortening and sprinkle it with cornmeal to coat.
+Preheat the oven to 425 F. Grease a 12-inch pizza pan with solid shortening or butter and sprinkle with cornmeal to coat.

-In a medium bowl, combine the baking mix, water, and olive oil, and beat hard with a spoon until a dough forms.
+In a medium bowl, combine the baking mix, water, and olive oil.
+Mix well with a spoon until a dough forms.

-Press the dough into the prepared pizza pan, dipping your fingers in flour to prevent sticking as you work.
-Top the dough with your favorite pizza toppings as desired, then bake it at 425 degrees F for 12 to 17 minutes or until crust is brown and toppings are thoroughly heated and the cheeses bubbles and starts to brown.
+Press the dough into the prepared pizza pan, dipping your fingers in flour as needed to prevent the dough from sticking as you work.
+Top the dough with your favorite pizza toppings.

 Bake for 12 to 17 minutes or until the crust is brown, the toppings are thoroughly heated, and the cheese is bubbling and starting to brown.